hashicorp/nomad/website/source/guides/load-balancing/haproxy.html.md

 [![Home Page][haproxy_ui]][haproxy_ui]

-Notice there are 10 pre-provisioned load balancer backend slots for your service but that only three of them are being used.
+Notice there are 10 pre-provisioned load balancer backend slots for your service but that only three of them are being used, corresponding to the three allocations in the current job.

 ### Step 6: Make a Request to the Load Balancer